JZ6/Office-Hours-Booking-System/doc/phase1/Collaborate.md

 Regarding member's interests, some of us are willing to know more about front-end while others want to deepen their knowledge on back-end.
 Overall, despite not everyone being proficient at the tasks/technologies needed to accomplish the project, everyone is willing to learn and get to explore new technologies.

-## Contribution availability
-### Pablo
-I'm willing to spend a daily hour working on the project.
-This won't apply on the week of the 29th of October nor the week of the 11th of November due to midterms, assignments, and personal reasons.
-During these weeks I'll spend an average of 30min daily instead.
-Besides, on the week of the 4th of November I'll have greater availability and will be able to work for 1.30-2 hours daily.
-I'm willing to make exceptions to this and spend extra hours if needed to.

 ## Communication
 Slack will be the main discussion board, with Facebook Messenger for immediate questions or alerts.
 Github Projects and issues will be used for kanban and issue tracking.